|

 ![]() |

-Save the Date - Appleby College Walkathon - Thursday, October 16Since its inception in 1969, Walkathon has been an Appleby tradition that reflects our mission to educate and enable our students to become leaders of character, major contributors to, and valued representatives of their local, national and international communities.
+Appleby College Walkathon - Volunteers Needed!Since its inception in 1969, Walkathon has been an Appleby tradition that reflects our mission to educate and enable our students to become leaders of character, major contributors to, and valued representatives of their local, national and international communities.
 Originally, Appleby students walked 32.2 km through Oakville, raising $2,800 for Oxfam (Oxford Famine Relief).
 While the route has changed over the years, the purpose - to benefit - remains the same.
 This year, on Thursday, October 16, 2025, students will walk approximately 18 km through Oakville to raise funds for United Way Halton & Hamilton, Terry Fox Foundation, Home Suite Hope and Halton Multicultural Council.
-Students will register for the Walkathon online fundraising portal at the end of September with their advisor groups.
+All students are now registered for the Walkathon.
+If you would like to make a pledge to support a participant, please visit the Walkathon page, click "Sponsor Now", search for their name, and follow the prompts.
 Calling All Volunteers Visit the Walkathon Information site on BBK12 to learn more about the volunteer roles that are available, and details about the day.
-If you have questions about volunteering, please e-mail Leah Macey, Walkathon committee parent volunteer coordinator at applebywalkathon2025@gmail.com. |
+If you have questions about volunteering, please e-mail Leah Macey, Walkathon committee parent volunteer coordinator at applebywalkathon2025@gmail.com.
+Walkathon Bus Departures |

 |